react-native-google-signin/google-signin/README.md

 import {GoogleSignin, GoogleSigninButton} from 'react-native-google-signin';

 GoogleSignin.configure({
-  iosClientId: <FROM DEVELOPPER CONSOLE>, // only for iOS })
+  iosClientId: <FROM DEVELOPER CONSOLE>, // only for iOS })
 .then(() => {
   // you can now call currentUserAsync()